-Bet You’ve Never Done a Jump-Rope Workout Like This Before
+Bet You’ve Never Done a Jump-Rope Workout like This Before

 Toning muscles you didn’t even know you had.

 You know that feeling you get after a really good workout—the euphoria that slowly turns into this gratifying soreness?
 Yeah, the palpable side effects of all the hard work you just did.
 Well, we’re just going to go out on a limb here and say that after The Rope Class with Amanda Kloots at Bandier’s Studio B, we’ve never quite felt so sore—in the best way possible.
-It’s intense, fun (yes, we serious!), and made for the easily bored.
-Try it and you’ll feel the payoff tomorrow and beyond.
+It’s intense, fun (yes, we are serious!), and made for the easily bored.
+Try it, and you’ll feel the payoff tomorrow and beyond.

 In and Out